 Anyone who manages a business page on Facebook understands the frustration of trying to get your posts seen by your followers.
 Facebook has made it nearly impossible for your posts to be seen unless you pay to promote each post.
 If you're a small business balling on a budget, paying for optical marketing on social media might not be making the cut.

-That's why we want to share some ideas and resources with you for increasing your organic reach to followers, without paying for it.
-Posts that you aren't paying to promote might be reaching as few as 5%, or less, of your fans!
-We've seen this firsthand on our our Facebook page, so we understand the struggle.
+That's why we want to share some ideas and resources with you for increasing your organic reach to followers without paying for it.
+Posts that you aren't paying to promote might be reaching as few as 5% of your followers.
+We've seen this firsthand on our own Facebook page, so we understand the struggle.
 After doing a little research we want to share with you a few ideas we rounded up to help boost your organic reach.

 6 Optical Marketing Strategies for Improving Your Facebook Reach